EndPointCorp/end-point-blog/2020/02/24/symfony-quickstart.html.md

 ## Yarn

-Yarn is a package manager which we can use in order to manage client-side packages.
+Yarn is a package manager which we can use in order to manage client-side packages if we choose to do so(Symfony does not enforce its use).
 If one already has a NodeJS server installed, then installing yarn is as simple as

 ```
 sudo npm install -g yarn